 Although this sounds obvious, I find that organizations that don’t consciously foster this mindset inadvertently set up silos; departments represented in patient satisfaction surveys and those that are not.
 What happens is that when there is discussion about patient satisfaction scores, the departments not directly represented tune out.

 To create a service-centered culture, it’s vital that every single person in the organization be able to list his or her key customers, their needs, and the plan for meeting and exceeding those needs.
-Want more information on how to create an action plan for internal customer service?
-Watch for this month’s newsletter.
-Click here to sign up.
+To start, ask the question “What can we do for you to make your care the best it can be.”
+It may not be the end solution, but it is a place to start.
+For more specific insights, subscribe to the Baird Group Blog.